-I Corinthians 4:2 It is required in stewards that a man be found faithful.
+I Corinthians 4:2 Moreover it is required in stewards that one be found faithful.

 Faith is believing God.
 Faithfulness is faith in action.
 A faithful person is one who is loyal, true, constant, devoted, dedicated, steadfast, trustworthy, reliable, accurate, dutiful, responsible, conscientious, careful, staunch, scrupulous.

-Luke 12:35-40 Let your loins be girded about, and your lights burning, and you yourselves like unto men that wait for their lord, when he will return from the wedding; that when he comes and knocks, they may open unto him immediately.
-Blessed are those servants, whom the lord when he comes shall find watching: verily I say unto you, that he shall gird himself, and make them to sit down to meat, and will come forth and serve them.
+Luke 12:35-40 Let your waist be girded, and your lamps burning, and you yourselves be like men who wait for their master, when he will return from the wedding, that when he comes and knocks they may open to him immediately.
+Blessed are those servants whom the master, when he comes, will find watching.
+Assuredly, I say to you that he will gird himself and have them sit down to eat, and will come and serve them.
 And if he shall come in the second watch, or come in the third watch, and find them so, blessed are those servants.
-And this know, that if the goodman of the house had known what hour the thief would come, he would have watched, and not have suffered his house to be broken through.
-Be you therefore ready also: for the Son of man comes at an hour when you think not.
+But know this, that if the master of the house had known what hour the thief would come, he would have watched and not allowed his house to be broken into.
+Therefore you also be ready, for the Son of Man is coming at an hour when you do not expect.

 You can compare this parable here with the one in Matthew 24:45-51, and just parallel those two.
 Both of these parables apply to everybody, because everyone of us is a steward of what we have received.
 What God wants of a steward is succinctly encapsulated in this instruction for us at the end time.

 In the parable, the master of the house is away from home.
-He's in heaven.
-He's left His servants with the responsibility to carry out things while He has been gone.
+He is in heaven.
+He has left His servants with the responsibility to carry out things while He has been gone.
 That is us.
 We are stewards.
 The first thing that He mentions is that He wants them to be alert to His return.

 And third, He is looking for the way that we treat each other: keeping the commandments in restraint; keeping the commandments in constraint—doing acts of kindness and all that is included within that word "mercy," which encapsulates I Corinthians 13.
-And then finally He expects us to be urgent about what we are doing, and this covers the whole gamut of the other three.
+Finally, He expects us to be urgent about what we are doing, and this covers the whole gamut of the other three.